-A.3.3.1 <files format = ""> (optional)
+A.3.3.1 <files> (optional)

 Description: The well points that should be excluded if found in the zone logs.
 This element can be repeated in order to import different files in different locations.

-Attribute: format File format.
-See Table 8.1 on page 38.
+See Table 8.1 on page 40 for details on file format.